Download lectures, featured speakers, interviews and more

 iTunes U for Content Providers

-If you have content that you would like to contribute to UCI’s iTunes U, send an email to firstname.lastname@example.org with the following information:
+If you have a collection that you would like to contribute to UCI’s iTunes U, send an email to email@example.com with the following information:

-- Collection Title – A title that describes the content.
+- Collection Title – A title that describes the content (you can also include a cover photo)

 - Category – Select from the following: